Africa Media Matrix

 - Room 222 – Photography/Multimedia Lab

-JMS2 Students who are doing WEPD can log into the Writing Lab computers, while those doing Audio can log into both the Writing Lab and the Audio Lab.
+JMS2 students who are doing design work can log into the writing lab computers, while those doing audio can log into both the writing lab and the audio lab.

-Hons, PGDIP, PDMM, Masters, and PhD students can log into the Postgraduate and Writing Labs.
+Hons, PDMM, Masters, and PhD students can log into the writing lab.

 Seminar rooms are accessible to JMS2s and above on a 24-hour basis for seminar and study purposes, but computer logon is restricted to tutors, MA and PhD students.
 JMS1 students have access to the building and the seminar rooms during afternoon tutorial times.